whitneyburton/portfolios/students/1610-back/caroline-powell/caroline_mod_two_portfolio.markdown

 What did you get technically and professionally out of this module?
 How are you going to use it in the future?

+At the beginning of module 2 we took some time to write down what we wanted to get out of the module personally and professionally and how we wanted to grow as a community member.
+I wrote this on that day:

 ## Self-Evaluated Rubric Scores

 Find the rubric near the end of this document.